precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 * Added a footnote about the "meta" modifier
 * Updated the count of supported QMK keyboards
 * No need to manually check out PRs #9404 and #8591 as they're now merged in `qmk:master`

+27 Dec 2021:
+* No need to manually check out PR #11036 (Dynamic Tapping Term) as it is now merged in `qmk:master`.
 </details>

 <h5 class="no_toc" id="footnotes">Footnotes</h5>